italia/designers.italia.it/.github/ISSUE_TEMPLATE/open-an-issue---EN.md

  > Highlight any analyses, verifications, and tests you've conducted to support your report (e.g., data analytics, heuristic analysis, usability tests, accessibility checks), if available.
  ## Context.
  > If relevant please include information on device type, operating system, browser.
- > You can also add screen captures to enrich the issue.
+ > Consider adding screen captures to enhance your report.
  ## Other
  > Add links to examples, research, design, or code to accompany the issue, if available.
  ----